 "Ripple Leaf Jade."
-Rather unusual new hybrid of Jade with thinner leaves that undulate along the edges and have a powdery tomentus on the leaf.
+Rather unusual new selection of "Jade" with slimmer leaves that undulate along the edges and have a powdery tomentus on the leaf.
 Obviously needs a bright window or under lights.
 We are not sure of the parentage of this yet.
-It might have both Crassula arborescens and Crassula ovata in its blood.
+It might have both Crassula arborescens and Crassula ovata in its blood.&nb...

 Stock Number: 60641

 "Pink Flowering Jade" Vigorous cultivar with open rounded clusters of starry pale satiny pink two-tone blossoms--petals longer and much narrower than most C. arborescens cultivars.
-In warmer conditions, the tiny blossoms are white to soft pearl in tone.
-Perfect addition to the jaded (no pun?) collector's stash of...
+In warmer conditions, the tiny blossoms are a pale pink to soft pearl in tone.
+Perfect addition to the jaded (no pun?) collector's st...

 Stock Number: 60270

 "Golden Jade Tree" In bright saturated light and cool (not chill, please) temperatures the leaves can become richly edged in golden ochre--warm temperatures and high nitrogen fertilizer will prevent this edging contrast.
 Very striking as a large specimen.
-Be cause these are grown in our greenhouses, these plants are of...
+Because these are grown in our greenhouses, these plants are oft...